 Odendo has coached at numerous levels internationally, is a Level 2 USA Certified Coach, was a member of the staff of the Rapid Fire Camp at Kean University and is also a qualified field hockey umpire.

-Carly Celkos joins the Cougar staff in her first season in 2017.
+Carly Celkos joins the Cougar staff for her second season in 2018.

 Celkos comes to Kean after a four year career at Penn State University where she played in 70 games.
 She compiled three goals and eight assists from her midfield position and was apart of two Big Ten championships.
 Off the field she was a member of the National Field Hockey Coaches Association All-Academic Squad in all of her four seasons.